SSchirm1/IT2810.4/README.md

 ## Database and REST-API

-We chose to use [PostgreSQL](https://www.postgresql.org/) as our database, as this is a big opensource project which has support pretty much everywhere and we have worked with it before.
+We chose to use [PostgreSQL](https://www.postgresql.org/) as our database, as this is a big open source project which has support pretty much everywhere and we have worked with it before.
 Postgres also had support in the ORM we wanted to use.

 For our REST-API we chose to use an [Express](https://expressjs.com/)-server as we can use TypeScript with it and it is pretty lightweight to setup and use.
 For easy use with database we chose to use [TypeORM](https://typeorm.io/#/) with the Express-server.
 TypeORM handles all the interaction with the PostgreSQL-database and makes it easy to make migrations, create entities and make queries.